Berny23/LD-ToyPad-Emulator/README.md

 ## Features
 - Supports all available characters and vehicles
 - Supports most if not all of the consoles the game is available for
+- Confirmed working on Cemu and real Wii U
 - Can be configured easily by following the instructions below
 - Mobile-friendly web interface